zobin8/feed2shark/README.md

 ### feed2shark

-feed2shark automatically parses rss feeds, identifies new posts and posts them on the [Mastodon](https://mastodon.social) social network.
+feed2shark automatically parses rss feeds, identifies new posts and posts them on a Sharkey instance.
-For the full documentation, [read it online](https://feed2shark.readthedocs.io/en/latest/).

-If you like feed2shark, you can donate cryptocurrencies to support the development:

-- BTC: 1AW12Zw93rx4NzWn5evcG7RNNEM2RSLmAC
-- XMR: 82VFaMG55AnW1MDgsmKgwUShT2MaiSi7AUY9DQANf7BWK3HdQBKwz58EcxshAWZGkV2A3KPGN6vqRjjvQWsr4jf6Dhc2kEC

 ### Quick Install